soynet-support/SoyNet_model_market/README.md

 - Supports NVIDIA and non-NVIDIA GPUs (based on technologies such as CUDA and OpenCL, respectively)
 - library files to be easiliy integrated with customer applications dll file (Windows), so file (Linux) with header or *.lib for building in C/C++
+- We can provide c++ and python executable files.

 ## Folder Structure